opc-cpvp/sondage-survey-external/README.md

 	- Make it not editable (property mode had to be set on SurveyPDF object)
 	- Remove question numbers (property showQuestionNumbers had to be set on SurveyPDF object)
 	- Markdown is not working (using surveyPDF.save(filename))
+	- Attachments are missing
+	- Remove menu button when finished with the bugs

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)